By Meg Jordan, PhD, RN, CWP, ACC January 1, 2016

 Only about 60% of conventional medicine is evidence-based; most of it is based on accepted protocols and historical practice.
 Likewise, not everything that is natural (as in herbs, botanicals, potions) is safe or effective.
 The test for safety was traditionally earned through centuries of historical usage, until more recent clinical trials mounted increasing evidence of many complementary and alternative healing remedies.

-The following Six Principles of Integrative Health are taught within the M.A.
-Program in Integrative Health at CIIS.
+The following Six Principles of Integrative Health are taught within CIIS' online Master of Arts in Integrative Health Studies degree program.

 - Integrative Health rests on a foundation of a unified whole (hale, original Latin for wholeness or health)

 - Mind is restored to body; spirit to matter; and subjective without objective ways of knowing are acknowledged and valued.
 Integrative health practitioners combine ancient wisdom with modern science, modalities from around the world, and individual responsibility within cultural support.